simonneutert/pizza-dough-calculator/README.md

 _also known as sfincione , focaccia, thick-crust, deep-dish or pan pizza_

-The Sicilian pizza is a very versatile pizza that goes by lots of different names, depending on the region, city, or country where it’s made.
+The Sicilian pizza is a very versatile pizza that goes by lots of different names, depending on the region, city, or country where it's made.
 Though the name and the toppings may vary a lot, the basics stay the same.

 These pizzas have a thicker, softer, and more bread-like texture than the Neapolitan, Roman or New York pizza.
-They’re baked in a pan or baking tray that’s coated heavily with olive oil.
+They're baked in a pan or baking tray that's coated heavily with olive oil.
 As the oil heats up in the oven, it will fry the base of the pizza, making it super crispy and delicious.

 ### Ingredients ratio